gmwang18/heavy_element_ecps/basis_sets/tutorial_generate/Ir/README.md

 5. We uncontract the smallest exponent in each channel and add it to our basis.

-6. Finally, go to `core_tz` to add [2s, 2p, 2d, 1f, 1g] core terms
+6. Finally, go to `core_tz` to add core terms by turning on all excitations.
-by turning on all excitations.
-Here the number of core terms added is usually kept the same for all cardianal numbers.
-Namely, only the values of the [2s, 2p, 2d, 1f, 1g] terms will change and we don't have to increase the size of it as opposed to usual approach.
-(One can do usual increments but you get very close exponents for large basis sets).
+Here the number of core terms added to each symmetry channel is scaled differently than what we had in main group elements.
+Specifically, the added core terms will be as such for different basis sets:
+DZ: [1s, 1p, 1d, 1f].
+TZ: [2s, 2p, 2d, 1f, 1g].
+QZ: [2s, 2p, 2d, 1f, 1g, 1h].
+5Z: [2s, 2p, 2d, 1f, 1g, 1h, 1i].
+etc.
+In this case, if you look at the output `atom.out`, the optimized values for `s` are very close to each other (`1.348406, 1.359006`).
+To avoid linear dependency issues, I will be adding only one of these.

 7. For clarity all finalized basis sets are located at `basis` folder.